 estimate_xtilt_ztilt#

-These tilts bring the sample plane normal into coincidence with the detector plane normal (but in the opposite direction) [Winkelmann et al., 2020].
+These tilts bring the sample plane normal into coincidence with the detector plane normal (but in the opposite direction).
+See [Winkelmann et al., 2020] for further details.

 Estimates are found by fitting a hyperplane to